lukaszliniewicz/Pandrator/README.md

 - You can find a collection of RVC models for example [here](https://voice-models.com/).

 ## To-do
-- [ ] Add support for chapter segmentation
 - [ ] Add support for Surya for PDF OCR, layout and redeaing order detection, plus preprocessing of chapters, headers, footers, footnotes and tables.
 - [ ] Add support for StyleTTS2
 - [ ] Add importing/exporting settings.